saltstack/salt/doc/topics/eauth/index.rst

           - '@runner'

 .. note::
     Globs will not match wheel or runners!
-They must be explicitely allowed with @wheel or @runner.
+They must be explicitly allowed with @wheel or @runner.

 The external authentication system can then be used from the command-line by